plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

 * Should packaging/application support be separate services, one small service family, or just helper functions?
 * How should initial value synchronization be described for server-rendered HTML vs client-rendered UI?
 * Which parts belong in `jivs-engine` vs companion libraries or documentation examples?
-* How should the planner later connect to a separate write-up on general ValidationManager state preservation/restoration, without folding that topic into the returned-error workflow?
+* How should the planner later connect to a separate write-up on general ValueHostsManager state preservation/restoration, without folding that topic into the returned-error workflow?

 ---